 How NOT to Send Spam Emails

-In 2020 in Australia spamming became a hot topic, with Woolworths being hit with $1 million fine from the Australian Communications and Media Authority for sending spam emails.
-Earlier in the year Optus were fined half a million dollars for sending spam emails and texts.*
+Spamming became a hot topic in Australia in 2020, with Woolworths being hit with $1 million fine from the Australian Communications and Media Authority for sending spam emails.
+Earlier in the year Optus was fined half a million dollars for sending spam emails and texts.*

 When I encourage business owners to consider email marketing, one of the most frequent responses is “but I don’t want to send spam emails.”